Fenchel Lifted Networks: A Lagrange Relaxation of Neural Network Training: Fenchel lifted networks

 where $B_l$ is the short-hand notation of $B_{\phi_l}$.
 We now dualize the inequality constraints and obtain the lower bound of the standard problem \eqref{nn} via Lagrange relaxation

 where $\lambda_l \geq 0$ are the Lagrange multipliers.
 The maximum lower bound can be achieved by solving the dual problem

 where $p^\ast$ is the optimal value of \eqref{nn}.
 Note if all our activation functions are ReLUs, we must also include the constraint $X_l \geq 0$ in the training problem as a consequence of \eqref{eq:reluBC}.
-Although the new model introduces $L$ new parameters (the Lagrange multipliers), we can show that using variable scaling and the dual formulation we can reduce this to only \emph{one} hyperparameter (for details, see \ref{apx:varscale}).
+Although the new model introduces $L$ new parameters (the Lagrange multipliers), we can show that using variable scaling we can reduce this to only \emph{one} hyperparameter (for details, see \ref{apx:varscale}).
 The learning problem then becomes

+In a regression setting where the data is generated by a one layer network, we are able to provide global convergence guarantees of the above model (for details, see \ref{apx:global}).